Anchor DETR: Query Design for Transformer-Based Object Detection: Experiment

 \paragraph{Multiple Predictions for Each Anchor Point} Table~\ref{tab:ppq} shows that multiple predictions for each anchor points play an essential role in query design.
 For a single prediction (1 pattern), we find that 100 anchor points are not good enough and 900 anchor points get similar performance as 300 anchor points, thus we use 300 anchor points by default.
 The multiple predictions (3 patterns) can outperform the single prediction (1 pattern) by 2.6 and 1.6 AP for 100 and 300 anchor points respectively.
 With the same number of the predictions, the multiple predictions for each anchor point (300 anchor points, 3 patterns) can outperform the single prediction (900 anchor points, 1 pattern) for 1.3 AP.
 It indicates that the improvements of multiple predictions do not come from the increased number of predictions.
 These results prove the effectiveness of multiple predictions for each anchor point.

 \paragraph{Anchor Points Types} We have tried two types of anchor points, i.e., the grid anchor points and the learned anchor points.
 As shown in Figure~\ref{fig:query distribution}, the learned anchor points distribute uniformly in the image which is similar to the grid anchor points.
 We hypothesize that this is because the objects distribute everywhere in large COCO data set.
 We also find the grid anchor points can achieve similar performance as the learned anchor points in Table~\ref{tab:ppq}.
-It indicts that the types of anchor points are not critical.

 \paragraph{Prediction Slots of Object Query}

 As shown in Figure~\ref{fig:query slots distribution}(b), we can observe that the prediction slots of each object query in the proposed detector will focus on the objects near the corresponding anchor point.
 As there are three patterns for the anchor points, we also show the histogram of each pattern in Figure~\ref{fig:pattern hist}.
 We find that the patterns are related to the object size as the large boxes usually appear in pattern (a) while pattern (b) focuses on the small objects.
 But the query patterns do not just depend on the size of the object because the small boxes can also appear in the pattern (a).
 We think it is because there are more small objects, and multiple small objects are more likely to appear in one region.
 So the all the patterns will be in charge of the small objects.